prometheus/pushgateway/README.md

 The default port the push gateway is listening to is 9091.
 The path looks like

-    /metrics/job/<JOBNAME>{/<LABEL_NAME>/<LABEL_VALUE>}
+    /metrics/job/<JOB_NAME>{/<LABEL_NAME>/<LABEL_VALUE>}

-`<JOBNAME>` is used as the value of the `job` label, followed by any number of other label pairs (which might or might not include an `instance` label).
+`<JOB_NAME>` is used as the value of the `job` label, followed by any number of other label pairs (which might or might not include an `instance` label).
 The label set defined by the URL path is used as a grouping key.
 Any of those labels already set in the body of the request (as regular labels, e.g. `name{job="foo"} 42`) _will be overwritten to match the labels defined by the URL path!_

-If the job name or any label value starts with a `=`, the remaining part is interpreted as a base64 encoded string according to [RFC 4648, using the URL and filename safe alphabet](https://tools.ietf.org/html/rfc4648#section-5).
+If `job` or any label name is suffixed with `@base64`, the following job name or label value is interpreted as a base64 encoded string according to [RFC 4648, using the URL and filename safe alphabet](https://tools.ietf.org/html/rfc4648#section-5).
 (Padding is optional.)
-This is the only way of using job names or label values that contain a `/` or start with a `=`.
+This is the only way of using job names or label values that contain a `/`.
 For other special characters, the usual URI component encoding works, too, but the base64 might be more convenient.

-Ideally, client libraries take care of this encoding.
+Ideally, client libraries take care of the suffixing and encoding.

 Examples: